 This course focuses on the application of conceptual models that underline interactions related to external competition, firm positioning, patterns of technological and market change, and the nature and development of internal firm capabilities.
 Students are required to develop a set of tools and methodologies essential for the formulation and management of a winning technology strategy.
+This is the final core course completed prior to beginning the specialization courses.
 3 semester credits